Tripling of the Superconducting Critical Current Density in BaFe$_2$(As$_{1-x}$P$_x$)$_2$ Retained After Pressure

 Here, $R$ is the gradiometer radius, $L$ is the gradiometer half length, and $V_0$ is the voltage offset.
 The resulting fitted dipole amplitude $A$ is then converted to a magnetic moment via a fixed calibration constant.
 Therefore, background subtraction on the extracted moment can only be performed if the background itself follows a dipolar response.
 However, as shown in Fig.~\ref{fig:fig1}(c), the magnetic background of the pressure cell does not exhibit a dipole-like shape, and thus the subtraction must instead be carried out at the raw voltage–position stage.
 Figure~\ref{fig:fig1}(d) presents the voltage–position scans of the sample prior to background subtraction.
-This data was collected at 18 K with the magnetic field swept up and down (0~T to 7~T to 0~T).
-The dipole fits (blue curves) are noticeably poor matches with the data.
+This data was collected at 16 K with the magnetic field swept up and down (0~T to 7~T to 0~T).
+The dipole fits (black curves) poorly match the data.
 By comparison, Fig.~\ref{fig:fig1}(e) shows the corrected scans after background subtraction, where a reliable dipole fit can be achieved, yielding an accurate magnetic moment for the sample.
-Note that, because the sample volume is much smaller than the pressure cell chamber volume, a filler material is required to achieve the designed pressure.
+It is important to note that when the background signal becomes larger than the sample signal, background subtraction may become unreliable.
+Further details regarding the fitting robustness are provided in Supplementary section 5, titled “Magnetic background of the 1.3 GPa Model high pressure cell”.
+In addition, when the sample volume is less than 60--70 \% of the total volume, a filler material is required to achieve the designed pressure.
 In our measurements, we used a Teflon spacer as the filler.
-This configuration may introduce a non-uniform pressure environment, resulting in the sample experiencing heterogeneous pressure during the measurement.
+This configuration may introduce a non-uniform pressure environment during the measurement.